Watergate scandal: Missing tapes and building pressure

-On October 30, Buzhardt informed Sirica that two of the nine subpoeaned tapes—corresponding to a June 20, 1972 Nixon-Mitchell call and an April 15, 1973 Nixon-Dean meeting—were "missing".
-In testimony, Secret Service agents and aides said that the tapes had been signed out and not returned; aides like Buzhardt inconsistently said they never existed due to a recorder malfunction or insufficient tape.
-Investigators discovered a tape labeled "April 15 Part I", implying that a "Part II" had existed.
+On October 30, Buzhardt informed Sirica that two of the nine subpoenaed tapes—a June 20, 1972 Nixon-Mitchell call and an April 15, 1973 Nixon–Dean meeting—were "missing".
+Secret Service agents and aides testified that the tapes had been signed out and not returned; aides like Buzhardt inconsistently said they never existed due to recorder malfunctions or insufficient tape.
+Investigators discovered a tape labeled "April 15 Part I", implying a missing "Part II".

 Nixon's "I am not a crook" defense (recording below) was delivered at the Contemporary Resort at Walt Disney World.

-On November 1, Nixon and Haig selected as special prosecutor Leon Jaworski, a former Nuremberg prosecutor presumed to be sympathetic to the president.
-Calls for impeachment continued, including from the editors of The New York Times and Time and—for the first time—from a Republican Senator, Edward Brooke.
-Buzhardt and Garment flew to Miami, where Nixon sought escape in boating, to urge him to resign; Nixon refused to see them.
+On November 1, Nixon and Chief of Staff Alexander Haig selected as special prosecutor Leon Jaworski, a former Nuremberg prosecutor presumed to be sympathetic to the president.
+Impeachment calls grew, including from the editors of The New York Times and Time and—for the first time—from a Republican Senator, Edward Brooke.
+Buzhardt and Garment flew to Miami to urge a vacationing Nixon to resign; he refused to see them.

-Tipped off by Dean, Senator Lowell Weicker and investigators uncovered likely tax fraud by Nixon, who counted an illegally-backdated document donation to the National Archives towards tax deductions — a practice outlawed in 1969 after President Johnson had used the same loophole.
-The investigation expanded to Nixon's other finances, including publicly-funded renovations to Nixon's private homes in California and Florida.
-On November 17, at a meeting of Associated Press editors at Walt Disney World's Contemporary Resort, Nixon refuted the allegations and, in a defense considered the most iconic line from Watergate, declared, "I am not a crook."
+Tipped off by Dean, Senator Lowell Weicker and investigators uncovered likely tax fraud: Nixon had claimed deductions for an illegally backdated document donation to the National Archives—a loophole outlawed in 1969 after President Johnson exploited it.
+The investigation expanded to Nixon's other finances, including publicly funded renovations to his private homes in California and Florida.
+On November 17, addressing Associated Press editors at Walt Disney World's Contemporary Resort, Nixon denied wrongdoing and, in a defense considered the most iconic line from Watergate, declared, "I am not a crook."